DARAEZ22/Itsa-ObjectOrientedProgramming-Calculator/README.md

 # Itsa-ObjectOrientedProgramming-Calculator
-It performs to operations, addition anad subtraction
+It performs to operations, addition and miltiplication.